 How to end a fixed term tenancy early

-Options if you can't get out of your contract
+If you cannot get out of your contract

 leave early anyway